Poolitzer/ReportBot/ReadMe.md

 Admins are able to exclude themself from being mentioned or instead receive a PM.

 A working instance of the bot can be found at https://t.me/TheReportBot.

+You need to fill out the ReadMe.md, and have a running mongodb instances in the background